dalisoft/dev-env/README.md

 ## License

-This project are licensed under MIT, but
+This project is licensed under MIT, but

 - `renderGraphiQL` [license](https://github.com/graphql/express-graphql/blob/master/LICENSE) may/is differs from MIT license
 - `uWebSockets.js` [license](https://github.com/uNetworking/uWebSockets.js/blob/master/LICENSE) may/is differs from MIT license